 State vs Resources

 You have two ways to store data in flow-state.dev: scope state and resources.
-Both live on the same scopes (session, user, project), both use atomic operations, and both are invisible to clients without clientData.
+Both live on the same scopes (session, user, org), both use atomic operations, and both are invisible to clients without clientData.
 They serve different purposes.

 Scope state